pebreo/pebreo.github.io/begin/Bonus5-karma-socioeconomics.md

+In my view, money is a promise.
+You create the promise through your actions.
+The promise can be stored in "the hearts of men" or in it manifest itself in goods or service.

 Briefly explain (in 3 short paragraphs, 1 paragraph per aspect if currency) the 3 aspects of currency: medium of exchange, unit of account, and store of value

 result